State-of-the-Art Measurement Analysis Software, Training and Consulting Services

 This course is designed for facility, production and reservoir engineers currently responsible for the design, implementation, operation and management of steamflood or cyclic steam projects.
 However, the contents of this course will also benefit other technical personnel involved in the operation and management of steamflood or cyclic steam producers.

-Ms. Suzanne Castrup has over twenty-five years of experience in thermally enhanced oil recovery and is currently Vice President of Integrated Sciences Group.
-Prior to joining Integrated Sciences Group, Ms. Castrup was Technical Advisor for Thermally Enhanced Oil Recovery in Chevron’s Western Basins Group providing expert consultation on all aspects of steamflood and cyclic steam project design, implementation and evaluation.
-She was also a Production/Reservoir Engineer, managing both cyclic steam stimulation and steamflood projects in several heavy oil properties in the Cymric and Midway Sunset Fields.
+Ms. Suzanne Castrup has over thirty-five years of experience in heavy oil recovery and is currently President of Integrated Sciences Group.
+Since joining Integrated Sciences Group, she has developed several measurement science and petroleum engineering courses and provided engineering consulting services for monitoring and optimizing heavy oil projects in California, Canada, South America and the Middle East.
+Prior to joining Integrated Sciences Group, Ms. Castrup was Technical Advisor for Thermally Enhanced Oil Recovery in Chevron’s Western Basins Group providing in-house consultation on all aspects of steamflood and cyclic steam project design, implementation and evaluation.
+She was also a Production/Reservoir Engineer, managing both cyclic steam stimulation and steamflood projects in several heavy oil properties in the San Joaquin Valley, and spent eleven years as a Research Engineer at Chevron Oil Field Research Center.
+She has published numerous technical papers and holds several patents relating to heavy oil recovery.
+She is a recipient of the 2007 SPE International Award for distinguished contributions to petroleum engineering projects, facilities and construction.
+Click Here for a list of professional accomplishments.

 Course Logistics